johngage/berkeley2050/_build/01cover/cover2.md

 #### Parallel Online WORKING DRAFT : 1 August 2019

 ![Berkeley Infrastructure](../images/infrastructure1.jpg)
-* This report is about Berkeley's flows of people, water, power, goods, information, and mone, and the streets, pipes, power lines, communication networks and institutions that make Berkeley possible *
+* This report is about Berkeley's flows of people, water, power, goods, information, and money, and the streets, pipes, power lines, communication networks and institutions that make Berkeley possible *

 ### Three Overlapping Entities Build Berkeley Infrastructure
 - **City of Berkeley**: